Understand and follow correct watering principles, and find the best way to water raised-bed gardens to have a productive and healthy garden.

-You can also check the moisture level with a moisture meter.
-Let the top inch of soil dry out before you water again.
+Let the top inch or two of soil dry out before you water again.
 It is a good idea to occasionally water twice as long to flush the salts out of the root zone and soil.

 Plants absorb moisture more effectively in the morning.
 Watering early in the day hydrates plants before the daytime heat.
 Morning waterings also help prevent waterborne diseases and pests that can occur if you water at night.

 Some type of automatic watering system is the best way to water raised beds.
 Timers can be adjusted to water every day during the warmest months of the year, or less often depending on rain and other weather conditions.

 Inconsistent watering causes seeds and seedlings to dry out and die, and it stresses established plants which invites pests and diseases.

 Watering can be an expensive part of gardening.
 Finding the best way to water raised beds will help conserve water and not waste it.

 7. Choose the best type of automatic watering system